 Individuals wishing to appeal a ticket or citation must submit a Parking Appeals Form within 5 business days of receipt of the ticket or citation.
-Appeal forms are also available in The Public Safety Office and at the Grey Towers Castle reception area.
+Appeal forms are also available in The Public Safety Office.

-The appeal form must be completed with the ticket stapled to the back and submitted to the Public Safety Office.
-The Parking Appeals Committee, comprised of representatives from the faculty, staff and student groups, review the appeals.
+The appeal form must be completed with the ticket attached and submitted to the Public Safety Office.
+The appeals committee is comprised of members from Public Safety, KnightCard Services, and the Student Government Organization.